-“Blue” as the whale is affectionately dubbed by locals, measures 20-feet tall and 80-feet long.
+“Blue” as the blue whale in Catoosa is dubbed by locals, measures 20-feet tall and 80-feet long.
 It was constructed from an iron skeleton that took a friend, Harold Thomas, 100 hours to weld and concrete which took Davis nearly 3,000 hours to apply one five-gallon bucket at a time.
 The total cost for the whale that took two years to complete, is estimated to just under $2000.
-The whale was completed in 1972 and presented to Davis’ wife Zelta as a 34th anniversary present.
+The whale was completed in 1972 and presented to Davis’ wife Zelta as a 34th-anniversary present.

 Initially intended for family, the whale’s popularity was wide-spread and it quickly became an attraction for the general public to swim, picnic and fish.
 Due to liability issues, swimming is no longer permitted, but individuals and families are welcome to picnic and fish (catch and release) on the grounds.

-After Hugh and Zelta passed away, the whale full into disrepair and a target for vandals.
+After Hugh and Zelta passed away, the Blue Whale in Oklahoma fell into disrepair and became a target for vandals.
 With the aid from the community, it has been restored to its former glory.

 Visiting the Blue Whale